kristofsajdak/vagrant-fig-nodejs-mongodb-elasticsearch/README.md

 vagrant ssh
 ```

-cd into the /src/provision directory ( where the fig.yml, supervisord.conf and Dockerfiles are )
+cd into the /src/provision directory ( where the fig.yml, supervisord.conf and Dockerfiles live )
 ```bash
 cd /src/provision
 ```